Geraldine Page: 1945–1969: Early stage and film

-Her official film debut and role in Hondo, opposite John Wayne, garnered her a nomination for the Academy Award for Best Supporting Actress.
-Prior to this, she appeared in an uncredited role in Taxi.
+Her official film debut and role in Hondo, opposite John Wayne, earned her a nomination for the Academy Award for Best Supporting Actress.
+Prior to this she appeared in an uncredited role in Taxi.
 Speaking to a Kirksville newspaper, she said: "Actually Hondo wasn't my first movie.
-I had one small, but satisfactory scene in a Dan Dailey picture called Taxi, which was filmed in New York."
-Page was blacklisted in Hollywood after her debut in Hondo based on her association with Uta Hagen and did not work in film for nearly ten years.
-Her work continued on Broadway playing a spinster in the 1954–1955 production of The Rainmaker, written by N. Richard Nash; and as the frustrated wife whose husband becomes romantically obsessed with a young Arab, played by James Dean, in the 1954 production of The Immoralist, written by Augustus Goetz and Ruth Goetz and based on the novel of the same name (1902) by André Gide.
+I had one small but satisfactory scene in a Dan Dailey picture called Taxi, which was filmed in New York."
+Page was blacklisted in Hollywood shortly after her debut due to her association with Uta Hagen and did not work in film for nearly ten years.
+Her work continued on Broadway playing a spinster in the 1954–1955 production of The Rainmaker, written by N. Richard Nash, and as the frustrated wife whose husband becomes romantically obsessed with a young Arab, played by James Dean, in the 1954 production of The Immoralist, written by Augustus Goetz and Ruth Goetz and based on the novel of the same name (1902) by André Gide.
 Page remained friends with Dean until his death the following year and kept a number of personal mementos from the play—including several drawings by him.
-After Page's death, these items were acquired by Heritage Auctions in 2006.
+After Page's death these items were acquired by Heritage Auctions in 2006.
 In 2015 Angelica Page revealed that her mother had an affair with Dean during the production of The Immoralist.
 She stated, "According to my mother, their affair went on for three-and-a-half months.
 In many ways my mother never really got over Jimmy.
 It was not unusual for me to go to her dressing room through the years, obviously many years after Dean was gone, and find pictures of him taped up on her mirror.
 My mother never forgot about Jimmy -- never.
 I believe they were artistic soul mates."